CURENT/agvis/docs/source/getting_started/overview.rst

 AGVis is an open-source geovisualization tool for energy system.
 Main features of AGVis include

+  - a geographical visualization of power system simulation results
   - a MultiLayer feature that allows users to add multiple layers of data (e.g., gas network, communication network, etc.) to the map
   - an independent data reader that can visualize user-defined data